 ‘ …And then, without warning, the machine became a Frankenstein of steel!’

-Gog is a 1954 American science fiction feature film about a supercomputer that is programmed to sabotage a space station.
+Gog is a 1954 American science fiction film about a supercomputer that is programmed to sabotage a space station.

 Directed and edited by Herbert L. Strock (The Crawling Hand; How to Make a Monster; Blood of Dracula; I Was a Teenage Frankenstein) from a screenplay written by Tom Taggart with additional dialogue by Richard G. Taylor, based on a storyline by producer Ivan Tors, the movie stars Richard Egan, Constance Dowling, Herbert Marshall and John Wengraf.